Many individuals need initial or ongoing treatment for chemical dependency, but inpatient services are not appropriate for them.

 Specialized Outpatient Programs are available as warranted by an individual’s needs, location and schedule.

 Early Recovery Skills Group

-Early recovery skills group enables people to learn the basic tools needed to stop the use of drugs and/or alcohol, adjust to group settings, become familiar with 12-step principles and prepare for Relapse Prevention groups.
+Early recovery skills group enables people to learn the basic tools needed to stop the use of drugs and/or alcohol, adjust to group settings, become familiar with the 12-step program and principles, and prepare for Relapse Prevention groups.

 Impaired professionals in the medical, nursing and pharmaceutical fields can receive specialized treatment.